 Do you have an interest in finance and a company's internal functioning?
 If yes, pursuing a career as an Auditor might be perfect for you.

-Auditors prepare and evaluate a company's or an organisation's financial records to ensure their accuracy and compliance with laws.
+Auditors prepare and evaluate a company's or an organisation's financial records to ensure accuracy and compliance with laws.
 They also examine financial operations to ensure companies run efficiently and pay taxes on time.

 To become an Auditor in Australia, you need a bachelor's degree in accounting, finance, or a related field.
 Gaining a relevant postgraduate qualification is helpful for those with a non-related undergraduate degree.